oguzhan-ayvaz/HeartRate-and-StepCount/README.md

-# HeartRate-and-StepCount
+# HeartRate-and-StepCount Analysis

 ## Description

 This project is part of the **Sabanci University DSA210 Introduction to Data Science Course Fall 2024-2025 Term Project**.
-It analyzes my personal health data focusing on heart rate and step count collected through my Apple Watch.
+It involves an in-depth analysis of my personal health data, specifically focusing on heart rate and step count metrics collected via my Apple Watch and iPhone.

-The analysis aims to uncover patterns in my daily activities, resting heart rate trends, and correlations between physical activity and heart rate.
-By examining this data, I hope to gain deeper insights into my physical health and lifestyle habits.
+The objective is to uncover patterns in daily activities, resting heart rate trends, and the correlation between physical activity and heart rate.
+By doing so, I aim to gain actionable insights into my lifestyle and physical health.

 ---